KarlZhu-SE/ark-funds-monitor/README.md

 ## ARK Funds Monitor
-A small React app to monitor ARK funds daily transactions
+A small React app to monitor ARK funds daily transactions.

+Like this repo?
+Please give me repo a star ⭐ ⬆️.

+Feel free to use my repo, if so, please indicate the source and the original author on your website.
+Please follow AGPL 3.0 license and publish your source code to open source community if the website is facing the crowd.

+# Disclaimer
+Original data sets come from ARK funds daily email.
+The data could be inaccurate.
+This website is intended for educational purposes only.
+The author takes no responsibility for financial decisions made using the data on this website.

 # Version 0.1.5
 Added box shadow to header;